Fidelisaboke/robust-nids/docs/SETUP.md

 ## 3. Data Setup (TII-SSRC-23 Dataset)

-The 30 GB TII-SSRC-23 dataset is not stored in Git.
+The TII-SSRC-23 dataset is not stored in Git.

-**Option 1: Manual Download**
+**Option 1: Manual Download (Recommended)**

-1. Download the dataset from the official source.
+1. Download only the CSV dataset (`csv/data.csv`) from the official source on Kaggle (about 5 GB).
 2. Place the raw data files in the `data/raw/` directory.

-**Option 2: Download via Script (Recommended)**
+**Option 2: Download via Script**

 A helper script is provided to download the data from a predefined source.
+Use this if you'd like to download the entire dataset, including PCAP files.
+(Warning: the ZIP file will be very big, approx. 30 GB)
 - **Note:**: This requires a [Kaggle API token.](https://www.kaggle.com/code/webdevbadger/comprehensive-kaggle-workspace-with-vs-code-wsl)
 ```bash
 # Run the download script